Doc Watson: Legacy

 In 2002, High Windy Audio released a multi-CD biographical album of Watson's work, titled Legacy.
 The collection features audio interviews with Watson interspersed with music, as well as a complete recording of a live performance at the Diana Wortham Theatre in Asheville, North Carolina.
 The collection won the 2002 Grammy Award for Best Traditional Folk Album.

 In 2010, Blooming Twig Books published a comprehensive biography of Watson, written by Kent Gustavson.
-The book, titled Blind But Now I See: The Biography of Music Legend Doc Watson, features never before published content regarding Watson's life and career, gleaned from interviews with Watson's friends and collaborators, including Norman Blake, Sam Bush, members of the Seeger family, Michelle Shocked and many others.
-The book also goes into detail on the life, supporting role and untimely death of Merle Watson.
+The book, titled Blind But Now I See: The Biography of Music Legend Doc Watson, features never before published content regarding Watson's life and career, gleaned from interviews with Watson's friends and collaborators including Norman Blake, Sam Bush, members of the Seeger family, Michelle Shocked, and many others.
+The book also covers the life, supporting role, and untimely death of Merle Watson.
 An updated edition was released by Sumach-Red Books in March 2012.

 In April 2013, Open Records released a multi-disc collection of unreleased recordings by Watson.
 The collection, titled Milestones, features 94 songs as well as stories, remembrances, and over 500 photographs.
 The collection was created by Watson's daughter, Nancy, and is being produced by ETSU Bluegrass and ETSU professor Roy Andrade.

+The popularity of the flat picking style of guitar playing has been partially credited to Doc Watson, and bluegrass bands have incorporated it widely, including artists such as Billy Strings.

 Discography

 Awards and honors

 In 1986, Watson received the North Carolina Award and in 1994 he received a North Carolina Folk Heritage Award.
 He is a recipient of a 1988 National Heritage Fellowship awarded by the National Endowment for the Arts, which is the United States government's highest honor in the folk and traditional arts.
 In 2000, Watson was inducted into the International Bluegrass Music Hall of Honor in Owensboro, Kentucky.
 In 1997, Watson received the National Medal of Arts from U.S. President Bill Clinton.
 In 2010, he was awarded an honorary doctor of music degree from Berklee College of Music in Boston, Massachusetts.

-A portion of the U.S. Route 421 near Deep Gap (Watson's birthplace) bears a sign reading, "Doc and Merle Watson Highway", dedicating it to Watson and his son.
+There is a sign on U.S. Route 421 near Deep Gap (Watson's birthplace) with the inscription, "Doc and Merle Watson Highway", where that part of the highway is named for both Doc Watson and his son.